• Home

 But, to make things even better, this peppermint bark recipe is crazy easy to make!
 It only requires 6 ingredients and 15 minutes on hands on cook time – making it perfect for gifting, serving at holiday parties or hoarding to yourself for snack time and dessert (because, ’tis the season for all the candy!)!

-Why you’ll love this bark recipe
+Why you’ll love this Christmas bark recipe

 • Thick layers of pretzels, toffee, chocolate and candy canes!